SwarajPawar/SPFlow/README.md

 ```
 The aspmn.learn_aspmn() function generates and saves the plots for
-for the SPMNs at each iteration of the Anytime technique
+for the SPMNs at each iteration of the Anytime technique.
 These plots can be found at output_path/dataset
+The stats is a dictionary object and consists of log-likelihood,
+number of nodes, runtime, meu and average reward.

 Note that the aspn.learn_aspmn() function is a generator function and generates
 the SPMN networks in a sequence and returns them at each iteration